 Finger dab (Gloves sampling) in grade A of the personnel working in the BSC/LAF was collected after the completion of activity in the BSC/LAF area.

-After sampling, the plates wrapped with clean room tapes sealed by IPQA personnel with signature, and the plates are transferred to Microbiology laboratory for incubation by Deepak on 10 July 2020 at 2301 hrs.
+After sampling, the plates wereare wrapped with clean room tapes sealed by microbiology personnel and acknowledged by IPQA personnel with signature and date , and the plates are placed in SS bins and transferred to Microbiology laboratory for incubation by Deepak on 10 July 2020 at 2301 hrs.

+The sealing of plates with the clean room tapes ensure the intact ness of the plates during the transfer of plates from the BMP-3 facility to S19 QC Microbiology Laboratory

+The SS bins with monitored plates were transferred from production area to S19 QC microbiology laboratory

 The media plates were incubated at 20-25 °C for 72 hours followed by 30-35°C for 48 hours in inverted position.

 Analyst (Darshini Priya) has transferred the incubated plates from 20-25 °C to 30-35°C incubator on 14 July 2020 at 0844 hrs and after 48 hours of incubations plates were released on 17 July 2020 at 1120 hrs.